Ola-zaw/Warsztaty-badawcze-2-2026/kb/01_datasets.md

 **CounterAnimal** is a specialized evaluation dataset introduced in the paper
 [A Sober Look at the Robustness of CLIPs to Spurious Features](https://proceedings.neurips.cc/paper_files/paper/2024/hash/dd59fad18638714e6c447a3b7b9c4160-Abstract-Conference.html).

-The dataset is designed to systematically evaluate the robustness of vision-language models—particularly CLIP—against **spurious correlations**, with a focus on background-dependent biases learned from large-scale web data.
+The dataset is designed to systematically evaluate the robustness of vision-language models (particularly CLIP) against **spurious correlations**, with a focus on background-dependent biases learned from large-scale web data.

 #### Motivation
 Traditional robustness benchmarks often exhibit **ImageNet Bias**, meaning they are tailored to older supervised models and fail to capture the weaknesses of modern models like CLIP.
 Although CLIP appears robust on these benchmarks, such evaluations do not expose the **shortcut learning** behavior induced by web-scale training.